ex-man/GeneralInsurance_Class/Lessons/Lesson1/README.md

 # Objective
-	To learn how to use GIT, Shiny, and anything elses needed?
+	To learn how to use GIT, Shiny, and anything else needed?
 # Content
 	1) git - what is git and why we use it (15 min)
 	2) GitHub - set account, fork directory (15 min)